COVID-19 Sex Therapy

-Are you struggling with sex and intimacy during this hard time?
+You are struggling with sex and intimacy during this hard time.

-Does sex feel like a chore or something that you have no energy and time for?
+Sex feels like a chore or something that you have no energy and time for.

 Whether you are single, quarantined with your partner 24/7, or you are separated from your partner... this time has really put intimacy and connection to the test.

 With intense stress and uncertainty, sex and intimacy may not be at the top of your to do list.

 Even in this time, you deserve to feel pleasure and connection!

 Imagine feeling reconnected to yourself and/or your partner.

 Imagine igniting that spark again and feeling desire for sex and intimacy.

 Imagine feeling comfortable to use sex as a way to reduce stress and live in your body.

 Imagine knowing that you will be able to make it through this hard time with connection and pleasure intact.